thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * **Will this change anything to my anki collection?** No, if you delete the filtered deck, everything will be back to normal.
+* **Does it work if I have learning steps over multiple days?** Yes, that's my default as well.
+AnnA only deals with review queue, it ignores learning cards and new cards.
+If you have learning cards in your filtered deck it's because you lapsed those cards yesterday.
 * **Does this only work for english cards?** No!
 The model used by default is multilingual.
 It should work for over 50+ languages.
 If you only have English cards though, I suggest you use another model, the full list can be found [here](https://www.sbert.net/docs/pretrained_models.html).
 The best English model right now seems to be `all-mpnet-base-v2`.
 * **Can I use this if I don't know python?** Yes!
 Installing the thing might not be easy but it's absolutely doable.
 And you don't need to know python to *run* AnnA.
 * **What do you call "optimal review order"?** The order that minimizes the chance of reviewing similar cards in a day.
 You see, Anki has no knowledge of the content of cards and only cares about their interval and ease.
 Its built-in system of "siblings" is useful but I think we can do better.
 AnnA was made to create filtered decks sorted by "relative_overdueness" (or other) BUT in a way that keeps *semantic* siblings far from each other.